-- To bring additional all-electric vehicles to the market in the future, including Model Y, the Tesla Semi truck, a pickup truck and a new version of the Tesla Roadster in order to diversify end-users.
+- To bring additional all-electric vehicles to the market in the future, including Model Y, the Tesla Semi truck, a pickup truck, and a new version of the Tesla Roadster in order to diversify end-users.

 - Tesla Inc. plans to leverage its technological expertise in batteries, power electronics, and integrated systems to manufacture and sell energy better electricity storage products.

 - Tesla Inc. intends to sell and lease its solar energy systems to residential and commercial customers.
-With R&D, it expects to sell electricity at prices that are typically below rates offered utility services.
+With R&D, it expects to sell electricity at prices that are typically below rates offered by utility services.

-- Plans/Strategy; In January, the company announced its plan to launch local vehicle design operation in China.
+- Plans/Strategy; In January, the company announced its plan to launch a local vehicle design operation in China.

 - Corporate Changes/Expansions; In February, Tesla opened its first office in Bucharest, Romania, Europe.